rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

 ```bash
 sudo reboot
 ```
-1. _(optional)_ If after reboot the error appears again, try this last step:
+3. _(optional)_ If, after reboot, the error appears again try this last step:
 ```bash
 sudo update-initramfs -u
 ```
 and reboot again.

-#### NOTE⚠️: if you has installed Oracle VirtualBox, verify this!
+#### NOTE⚠️: if you have installed Oracle VirtualBox, verify this!

 **Conflict with VirtualBox (Kernel 6.12+)**
 If you are using a newer Ubuntu kernel (6.12+), KVM initializes immediately upon loading, locking the CPU and preventing VirtualBox from running.